Lafric/Blender_for_Automated_annotation_of_synthetic_dataset/README.md

-# Synthesis of Hand/Arm annotation for Aria glasses
+# Synthesis of Hand/Arm annotation from 3D Rendering for Fisheye624 camera model from Aria glasses

 This script (renders.py) automates the rendering of human body motion data (in SMPL-X format) within Blender, using camera parameters, pose data, and optional segmentation-based coloring.
+It's based on the integration of the Fisheye624 camera model in Blender.
+I achieved the integration of this camera model by modifing the Open Code Source at [here](https://github.com/blender/blender)

 ## Requirements
 - The build Blender application: The modified code is provided in the folder blender.